techmorung/mybibliotheca/MIGRATION.md

 - Maintains data integrity during schema changes

 ### ✅ Multi-User Migration
-- Creates default admin user if no users exist
+- Redirects to setup page if no users exist
-- Assigns existing books/reading logs to the admin user
+- Assigns existing books/reading logs to admin users (if they exist)
 - Handles transition from single-user to multi-user system

 ### ✅ Security & Privacy Features